-Imagine you’re all set up for your first genuine and worldwide famous Oktoberfest in Munich, Germany.
-Yeah yeah yeah, I know, there are more than 3000 Oktoberfest venues around the world, including Australia, USA, Canada and China among other countries.
+Imagine you’re all set up for your first genuine and worldwide famous Oktoberfest in Munich.
+Yeah, I know, there are more than 3000 Oktoberfest venues around the world, including Australia, USA, Canada and China among other countries.
 But the one in Munich is the original and you should definitely experience the real deal.

 You secured a place to crash overnight or during the day (you know, because of the hangover and everything), check!